-Plan N is one of the most popular Medigap options.
-When you explore the benefits and compare them against what’s available to the current working population, Plan N is similar.
-Plan N assigns a copay to emergency room and doctor’s office visits.
+Plan N is one of the most popular Medigap options, and it assigns a copay to the emergency room and doctor’s office visits.

 Medigap Plan G is probably the top choice since this option covers 100% once the Part B deductible is met.
 Additionally, the beneficiary can’t be billed for excess charges.

-The HDG or High Deductible Plan G has a deductible of $2,700.
+The HDG or High Deductible Plan G has a $2,700 deductible.

-The most popular Medigap option is Plan F. Everyone likes this option since you only pay the monthly premium each month.
+The most popular Medigap option is Plan F. Everyone likes this option since you only pay the monthly premium monthly.
 After that, everything is covered.
 Except that coverage is getting more expensive.

 With a couple of tweaks, like adding a high deductible option, this Medigap plan is again cost-effective.
 The HDF plan deductible is the same as the HDG, $2,700.

 While there are several Supplement Plans to consider, Plans F, G and N are the most popular.
-It can be challenging but take time to consider your situation and the option that seems to be the best fit.
+It can be challenging, but take time to consider your situation and the option that seems best.

 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|